windingtheropes/euchre/readme.md

-# euchre by jack anderson
+# euchre by jack anderson | ICS3U
-ICS3U culminating project using an object oriented structure and pygame to make euchre.
+culminating project for ics3u: recreation of euchre in python.